kubeshop/testkube/docs/docs/articles/install/install-with-cli.md

 ## Deploy an agent that will connect to a control plane

 The agent profile installs an agent that will join a control plane running within a different cluster or namespace.
 The agent acts as a test runner for your organisation’s environment.
-You can install multiple agents depending
+You can install multiple agents as seen in [the Testkube On-Prem Federated reference architecture][architecture-federated].

 You will be asked for an agent token which you can find in your Testkube dashboard.